SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 #### Week 11 - Week 12

 - The last two weeks of the project shall be used to summarise the results of all the various experiments based on the different algorithms.
-- After selecting the best performing model, it shall be tested on SDO/HMI data from HEK.
+- After selecting the best performing model, it shall be tested on SDO/HMI data.
 - An extensive notebook shall be written detailing the use of the model and possible ways to tweak the hyperparameters.
 - If time permits, as a side quest, I shall implement a neural network that directly maps the Active Region images with the ELO complexity rating.
 This shall help in automating the complexity prediction for magnetograms in the future.